Wilmington and Northern Railroad

+The Wilmington and Northern Railroad was a regional railroad in the northeastern United States that operated between Wilmington, Delaware, and Reading, Pennsylvania from 1877 to 1976.
+It became part of the Reading Railroad system in 1898, became a paper railroad under their control in 1900 and went bankrupt with it in 1971.
+It still exists on paper as a subsidiary of Reading International, Inc.

-The Wilmington and Northern Railroad is a railway company that once owned a line from Reading, Pennsylvania to Wilmington, Delaware.
-The original main line from Wilmington to Birdsboro, Pennsylvania was built between 1869 and 1871 by its predecessor, the Wilmington and Reading Railroad.
-An extension from Birdsboro to High's Junction was completed in 1874.
-There the Wilmington and Reading connected with the Berks County Railroad and ran over its tracks to Reading.
-The Berks County Railroad was foreclosed on at the end of 1874 and reorganized as the Reading and Lehigh Railroad, under the control of the Philadelphia and Reading Rail Road (the "Reading").
-The Wilmington and Reading also experienced financial difficulties and was itself foreclosed on in 1876.
-It was reorganized in 1877 as the Wilmington and Northern.
-After the reorganization, the railroad was closely affiliated with the Reading, but retained its own organization and officers until 1898.
-In that year, the Reading bought a majority of the company's stock and incorporated it into its own system.
-The main line from Birdsboro to Wilmington became the Wilmington and Northern Branch, while the extension above Birdsboro was incorporated into the Reading Belt Line.
-The Wilmington and Northern continued to exist as a paper railroad within the Reading system.
-The portion of the Wilmington and Northern north of Modena, Pennsylvania was sold to Conrail at its formation in 1976.
-The line south of Modena was retained by the Wilmington and Northern, which leased and then sold it piecemeal to other railroads between 1981 and 2005.
-As of 2021, the Wilmington and Northern still survived as a subsidiary of Reading International, Inc.
+The line originated with the Wilmington and Reading Railroad, which constructed the main route from Wilmington to Birdsboro, Pennsylvania, between 1869 and 1871.
+An extension to High's Junction (in South Reading next to High's Hill) was completed in 1874, where it connected to the Berks County Railroad for access into Reading.
+After the Berks County Railroad was foreclosed and reorganized under the control of the Philadelphia and Reading Rail Road (“Reading”), the Wilmington and Reading also fell into financial distress and was foreclosed in 1876.
+It was reorganized in 1877 as the Wilmington and Northern Railroad.

+Following its reorganization, the Wilmington and Northern operated in close affiliation with the Reading but maintained separate management until 1898, when the Reading acquired a controlling interest and integrated it into its system.
+The segment from Wilmington to Birdsboro became the Wilmington and Northern Branch, while the northern extension was incorporated into the Reading Belt Line.
+Despite this integration, the Wilmington and Northern continued to exist nominally as a corporate entity within the Reading system.

+In the modern era, the line was gradually dismantled.
+The portion north of Modena, Pennsylvania, was transferred to Conrail in 1976, while the southern segment was retained by the Wilmington and Northern and later leased or sold in sections between 1981 and 2005.